Kuodos/MischievousPlushies/README.md

 # MischievousPlushies
-Lethal Company mod that adds 6 plushies with unique abilities (currently 5).  \
+Lethal Company mod that adds 6 plushies with unique abilities.  \
 WIP \
+0.6 - 1 new ability, fixes, updated to v72
 0.5.1 - fixes \
 0.5 - 1 new ability \
 0.4 - Added basic config, 1 new ability \